Board of Directors

 Sara Hirshon was born and raised in Cape Elizabeth and attended both Cape Elizabeth schools and Waynflete School.
 After practicing law in Philadelphia and Boston, she returned home to raise her three daughters, Alexis, Serena and Elise (who all attend Cape Elizabeth schools).
 Sara graduated from the University of Michigan and Boston University School of Law.
 She is currently a litigation partner at Verrill Dana, LLP, and also serves on the board of Through These Doors.
 In her free time, Sara enjoys spending time with her family, watching her kids’ sporting events, or walking with friends.

-Kate Litton happily and eagerly planted roots in Cape Elizabeth 10 years ago, along with her husband Christian, son, daughter, and menagerie of animals.
+Kate Litton (Secretary) happily and eagerly planted roots in Cape Elizabeth 10 years ago, along with her husband Christian, son, daughter, and menagerie of animals.
 A graduate of Bates College, Kate has a degree in Neuroscience and German.
 She spent her early career at Brown Medical School doing research in the Neuropsychology Lab, aiding in the creation, implementation, and standardization of the Neuropsychological Assessment Battery (NAB).
 From there, her travels took her back home to the NYC area where she worked for Abbott Laboratories in marketing for the Neuroscience Division, engaging thought leaders in the treatment of epilepsy and bipolar disorder in the Bronx, Manhattan, and Westchester County.
 Following the birth of her children and the family’s relocation to Maine, Kate put her attention-to-detail and promotion expertise to work for several Portland-based non-profit organizations such as The Junior League of Portland (Chair of Sponsorships), Kid’s First (Sponsorship Commitee Member), Special Surfers, and Cape Elizabeth Schools (Cape Challenge Race Director and Chair of Sponsorships).
 Kate recently returned to work for Abbott, now AbbVie, in their Rheumatology Division and joined as a board member of the Cape Elizabeth Education Foundation (CEEF).
 In her free time, Kate enjoys coaching her children’s soccer teams each Fall, skiing in the mountains in the Winter, and mountain biking and surfing in the Summer.
-Kate is most excited about being part of the creative, collaborative effort that CEEF brings to Cape Schools.

 President